uniswap-python/uniswap-python/_sources/examples.rst.txt

 Examples
 ========

+This examples page is a work-in-progress.
+See the README for the old examples.

 Initializing the Uniswap class
 ------------------------------

 .. code:: python

     from uniswap import Uniswap
     address = "YOUR ADDRESS"          # or "0x0000000000000000000000000000000000000000", if you're not making transactions private_key = "YOUR PRIVATE KEY"  # or None, if you're not going to make transactions